zerosync/zerosync.github.io/index.md

 subtitle: effortless, simple file syncing
 ---

-ZeroSync is a student project which takes place during the semester 13/14 at the [University of Applied Science Wiesbaden](http://www.hs-rm.de/en/dcsm-faculty/degree-programs/applied-computer-science-bsc/index.html), Germany.
+The project takes place during the winter semester 13/14 at the [University of Applied Science Wiesbaden](http://www.hs-rm.de/en/dcsm-faculty/degree-programs/applied-computer-science-bsc/index.html), Germany.
+It is going to be developed in the context of the Independent Study Module.

+> **Please Note!** <br/> ZeroSync is the code name for the offical project title **Eine Cloud-Folder Anwendung**.

 ## ZeroSync in a Hundred Words

 ZeroSync aims to combine features of Dropbox, Owncloud, Sparkleshare, BitTorrent Sync and other cloud sync products.
-Providing rapid file synchronization ranging from small to super large files.
-Additional features include version control, secure peer to peer communication, simple user management and one time access.
+It focuses on a peer to peer communication strategy and won't necessarily need a running server instance to exchange files.
+Key features are a rapid file synchronization ranging from small to super large files, a version control, secure peer to peer communication, simple user management and one time access.
 The overall goal should be *zero effort* and *simplicity* for the user.
 Another goal for the far future is to add a Dropbox like Datastore API.
 ZeroSync is LGPLv3 open source.

 ## Motivation